Footloose: Filming

-The film was shot at various locations in Utah County, Utah.
+Principal photography began on May 9, 1983, and took place at various locations in Utah County, Utah.
 The high school and tractor scenes were filmed in and around Payson and Payson High School.
-The church scenes were filmed in American Fork and the steel mill was the Geneva Steel mill in Vineyard.
-The drive-in scenes were filmed in Provo at what was then the "High Spot" restaurant.
-The restaurant closed in the late 1980s and there is now an auto parts store located at 200 N 500 W. The final sequence was filmed in Lehi with the Lehi Roller Mills featured in the final sequence.
+The church scenes were filmed at the First Presbyterian Church in American Fork, while the steel mill was the Geneva Steel facility in Vineyard and The Lehi Roller Mills were the location where Bacon's character worked (Bacon briefly worked at the roller mill as research for his performance).
+The drive-in scenes were filmed in Provo at what was then a branch of the Hi-Spot burger chain.
+The restaurant chain closed in the late 1980s, and there is now an auto parts store at that location.
+The bar scene was filmed at The Silver Spur bar in downtown Provo.
+The bar and other surrounding buildings were demolished to make way for the Utah Valley Convention Center.

 For his dance scene in the warehouse, Bacon said he had four stunt doubles: "I had a stunt double, a dance double [Peter Tramm] and two gymnastics doubles."
-Principal photography took place from May 9, 1983 to January 1984.

 Film inspiration

 Footloose is loosely based on the town of Elmore City, Oklahoma.
 The town had banned dancing since its founding in 1898 in an attempt to decrease the amount of heavy drinking.
 One advocate of the dancing ban was the Reverend from the nearby town of Hennepin, F. R. Johnson.
 He said, "No good has ever come from a dance.
 If you have a dance somebody will crash it and they'll be looking for only two things—women and booze.
 When boys and girls hold each other, they get sexually aroused.
 You can believe what you want, but one thing leads to another."
 Because of the ban on dancing, the town never held a prom.
 In February 1980, the junior class of Elmore City's high school made national news when they requested permission to hold a junior prom and it was granted.
-The request to overturn the ban in order to hold the prom was met with a 2–2 decision from the school board when school board president Raymond Lee broke the tie with the words, "Let 'em dance."
+The request to overturn the ban to hold the prom was met with a 2–2 decision from the school board when school board president Raymond Lee broke the tie with the words, "Let 'em dance."

-In 1981, Lynden, a small town in Washington State, passed an ordinance that banned the practice of dancing at events and locations where alcohol would be served.
-This incident received national attention.
-And since this event happened only years before Footloose was released, the local residents believe that these two things are not a coincidence.